The Settings page is where you configure PMM.

 - The Alertmanager URL field should contain the URL of the Alertmanager which would serve your PMM alerts.

-- The Alerting rules field is used to specify alerting rules in the YAML configuration format.
+- The Prometheus Alerting rules field is used to specify alerting rules in the YAML configuration format.

 Fill both fields and click the Apply Alertmanager settings button to proceed.